francoispqt/access-mod/README.md

 // --------------------------------------------------------
 'use strict';

-const AccessModified;
+const AccessModified = require('access-modified');

-// only public properties will be available to class let am = new AccessModified();
+// only public properties will be available to instance let amfd = new AccessModified();
 ```

 With inheritance